jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 Despite the obstacles, the continuous expansion of AI into every aspect of the tech industry marched on unabated as companies sought to introduce an AI aspect to their products, or release an AI product of their own.
-Meta was in the latter group, announcing the release of a suite of AI tools, but withholding their voice\-synthesis product because it made it too easy to create realistic voice\-impressions that could be used in deepfakes and other malicious ways, according to their own reports.
+Meta was in the latter group, announcing the release of a suite of AI tools, but withholding their voice-synthesis product because it made it too easy to create realistic voice-impressions that could be used in deepfakes and other malicious ways, according to their own reports.
 It would be impossible to list all of the companies who incorporated AI, but SalesForce, NVidia, Microsoft, Slack, Samsung and Accenture are all examples of companies who launched entire campaigns to advertise their inclusion of AI in their